iiiian/jelly_blend/README.md

 - Multi-thread collsion handling?
 - Ability to ping vertex

+## Supported Blender version

+The addon is tested on the latest blender release (a.k.a.
+Blender 4.0+).

 ## Install

 Go to the Release page to download zip file for your platform.
 Then in Blender, go to `Edit->Preference->Add-ons`.
 From there, click `install` button on the upper right corner and select the zip file.